-“Though the death took many forms, though people died early in many different ways, the death itself was very simple and the cause was simple, too: as simple as a plague: the kids had been told that they weren’t worth shit and everything they saw around them proved it.
-They struggled, they struggled, but they fell, like flies, and they congregated on the garbage heaps of their lives, like flies.”
+Though the death took many forms, though people died early in many different ways, the death itself was very simple and the cause was simple, too: as simple as a plague: the kids had been told that they weren’t worth shit and everything they saw around them proved it.
+They struggled, they struggled, but they fell, like flies, and they congregated on the garbage heaps of their lives, like flies.

-Jenkins uses that passage in the film, though he omits Tish’s rather pragmatic admission that perhaps she “clung to Fonny because he was the only boy [she] knew who wasn’t fooling around.”
-But it’s hard to fault Jenkins for swooning over this cast: the broad-shouldered Colman Domingo with his lusciously deep voice as Tish’s dad, who’ll do anything to make his family happy; Regina King, her features exquisitely empathetic, as Tish’s mom, who treks to Puerto Rico on a seemingly hopeless mission to convince her future son-in-law’s damaged, terrified accuser to recant her identification of Fonny; and Brian Tyree Henry as Fonny’s big, once happy-go-lucky friend, shattered now after a stint in prison.
+The approach might have seemed soppy if Layne and James weren’t so gorgeous and the actors around them so magnetic.
+The broad-shouldered Colman Domingo with his lusciously deep voice plays Tish’s dad, who’ll do anything to make his family happy.
+Regina King, her features exquisitely empathetic, is Tish’s mom, who treks to Puerto Rico on a seemingly hopeless mission to convince her future son-in-law’s damaged, terrified accuser to recant her identification of Fonny.
+Brian Tyree Henry is Fonny’s big, once happy-go-lucky friend, shattered now after a stint in prison.
 It’s Henry’s character who warns Fonny, a gifted sculptor of wood and metal who’d otherwise have no reason to fear white people, “The white man has got to be the devil.”